ShreyAgarwal71/CS180SocialMedia/README.md

 - **User**: This class represents a user object that can be added to a user collection.
 A user has a username, password, display name, and email.
 The class defines all respective getter and setter methods, equals methods and a toString.
 - **Post**: This class represents a post object that can be added to a feed.
 A post has a message, a user, a date, a postID, and votes.
 The class defines all respective getter and setter methods, equals methods and a toString.
 - **Comment**: This class represents a comment object that can be added to a post or another comment.
 A comment contains a message, a user, a date, a commentID, votes, and comments.
 The class defines all respective getter and setter methods, equals methods and a toString.
+- **BaseCollection**: This class is the base class for all the collections in the database.
+It provides the basic functionality for adding, updating, removing, and finding elements in the collection.
+- **Collection**: A Collection interface to help manage our program's database collections.
+This interface provides methods to read and write data to and from the disk, add, update, and remove elements from the collection, and find elements in the collection that match a given predicate.
+- **UserCollection**: A Collection class to manage users in the database of our program.
+This class is responsible for reading and writing user data to and from the disk.
+It also provides methods to find users by their username.
+- **PostCollection**: A Collection class to manage posts in the database.
+This class is responsible for reading and writing post data to and from the disk.
+It also provides methods to find posts by their postID.
+- **CommentCollection**: A Collection class to manage comments in the database.
+This class is responsible for reading and writing comment data to and from the disk.
+It also provides methods to find comments by their postID.
+- **Database**: A Database class to manage the Collection singletons in the database.
+This class is responsible for reading and writing user, post, and comment data to and from the disk.
+It also provides methods to get the UserCollection, the PostCollection, and the CommentCollection.
+The Database class is a singleton class.
+- **RwLockArrayList**: A thread-safe ArrayList that uses a ReadWriteLock to manage access to the list.
+This class is used to store data in the database.
+It provides methods to add, remove, and get elements from the list.
+It also provides methods to lock and unlock the read and write locks.
+This class is used by the database to store user, post, and comment data.
+This class is a generic class.
+The type of the elements in the list is specified by the type parameter T.

 ---